 There might be some truth in it after all

-In the year 1234, William II, son of count Floris IV of Holland, became the new count of the regions Holland and Zeeland, i.e. most of West Frisia.
-In 1248, count William fought against the excommunicated emperor Frederick II and conquered, among other things, the city of Aachen.
-Curiously, it were Frisians who fought under his banner.
+In the year 1234, William II, son of Count Floris IV of Holland, became the new count of the regions Holland and Zeeland, i.e. most of West Frisia.
+In 1248, Count William fought against the excommunicated Emperor Frederick II and conquered, among other things, the city of Aachen.
+Curiously, it was Frisians who fought under his banner.
 Actually, the followers of Frederick were considered heretics, and the pious Frisians were always up for some jolly crusade action.
 The same year, William II was crowned Holy Roman Emperor.
 Two days after his coronation in the Aachen Cathedral, he gave privileges to the Frisians who were gathered in the cathedral too.
-Actually, emperor William II reconfirmed in a charter the rights, freedoms and privileges that Charlemagne allegedly had given to the Frisians already.
-So, emperor William II again made the connection with Charlemagne and that era.
+Actually, Emperor William II reconfirmed in a charter the rights, freedoms and privileges that Charlemagne allegedly had given to the Frisians already.
+So, Emperor William II, again, made the connection with Charlemagne and that era.
+This act of William II coincided with the end, although a precise date cannot be determined, of the condominium mentioned earlier.

-Whatever the privileges for the Frisians, the Westfriesen of current region Westfriesland in province Noord Holland, who were in a bitter conflict with the sutherna here 'southern lords' (i.e. counts of West Frisia/Holland) for centuries already, slaughtered emperor William II without hesitation in the cold winter of 1256.
-This was during a military expedition of William II in region Westfriesland.
-Read also our post In debt to the beastly Westfriesland about the history of the free-farmer republic Westfriesland, and their struggle with the counts of West Frisia/Holland.
+Whatever the privileges for the Frisians, the Westfriesen of the current region of Westfriesland in the province of Noord Holland, who were in a bitter conflict with the sutherna here 'southern lords' (i.e. counts of West Frisia/Holland) for centuries already, slaughtered Emperor William II without hesitation in the cold winter of 1256.
+This was during a military expedition of William II in the region of Westfriesland.
+Read also our blog posts Guerrilla in the Polder.
+The Battle of Vroonen in 1297 and In debt to the beastly Westfriesland about the history of the free-farmer republic Westfriesland, and their struggle with the counts of Holland.

 Another royal recognition of the Frisian Freedom came from Philip VI of Valois, king of France.
 In October 1337 he tried to kiss up with the Frisian districts through letters he send among other to the districts of Oostergo, via the Abbey of Klaarkamp, and of Wangerland.
 In it he recalled how the Frisians got their freedom privileges from Charlemagne after they fought to free the city of Rome from Roman insurgents (Kern 1910, Vries 2009).